I. Departmental requirements

 Provisional acceptance may be granted if it is apparent that an applicant can meet the requirements for full acceptance by the end of the semester in which application is made.

 Transfer students will be accepted provisionally pending completion at Trinity of at least one upper division chemistry course, which includes lab, with a grade of C or better.

 In addition to the minimum requirements for an honors thesis described earlier, the Department of Chemistry has the following requirements:

 Application and Procedures

-The Honors Program in Chemistry requires a minimum of nine credit hours of research normally arranged over three semesters.
+The Honors Program in Chemistry requires a minimum of nine credit hours of research.
 At least six of these hours must be taken in the senior year and devoted to the thesis research.
 If a student has worked full-time on research related to the thesis for a minimum of ten weeks during one summer, the department may waive the requirement for three of the nine credit hours.
 Submission of the final research report for the summer is required for this waiver.

 Our team of expert academic advisers are ready to provide guidance and support.